graphiti-api/graphiti/docs/concepts/relationships.md

 "employee": { "meta": { "included": false } }                 // neither
 ```

 The last shape appears only when a relationship has no ids **and** no link, which usually means `link: false`.
 It is not a general "was this sideloaded" flag.
-Relationships are autolinked by default, so the link shape is the one you normally see.
+Relationships are linked by default, so the link shape is the one you normally see.

 The setting covers `belongs_to` and `polymorphic_belongs_to`, and no collection, deliberately.
 An API-wide `:always` on collections would be the N+1 from [#167](https://github.com/graphiti-api/graphiti/issues/167#issuecomment-686866646) applied everywhere at once.